Best Things to do in Mexico (Bucket List)

 Tolantongo, Hidalgo

-Hidalgo itself receives very little in terms of international tourism, especially when compared to the states of Quintana Roo and Oaxaca.
+Hidalgo itself receives very little in terms of international tourism, especially when compared to the states of Oaxaca and Quintana Roo.
 However, it’s only an hour bus ride from Mexico City, so accessing the state is very easy.

 So why should you visit?
 Tolantongo is made up of dozens of cascading thermal pools, and is a paradise where you can lie back, enjoy the warm water, and take in the surrounding imposing canyons and nature.